 Nursing personnel have completed their trauma-related continuing education requirements as delineated in Standard VIII.

 Evidence is on file of active membership of the trauma medical director and the trauma program manager in the local or regional trauma agency, or local health planning council or advisory group if no trauma agency exists.
 Active membership is evidenced by attendance by either person at no less than 75 percent of the scheduled meetings.

+All trauma centers must participate in the regional and/or statewide trauma system.

 A written plan is on file that describes the hospital's interaction with the local or regional trauma agency, if one exists, and other county and regional medical response or treatment resources during disaster and mass casualty situations.

+All trauma centers must participate in regional disaster/emergency management committees, healthcare coalitions, and regional mass casualty exercises

+In all trauma centers, trauma registry data must be collected in compliance with the NTDS inclusion criteria and data element definitions, and must have been submitted to the TQP data center in the most recent call for data

 The hospital submits trauma data to the state Division of Emergency Medical Operations, Office of Trauma, trauma registry program in accordance with “The Florida Trauma Registry Manual, adopted by Rule 64J-2.006, Florida Administrative Code.

 The trauma service has a current and up-to-date trauma center application on file and available at all times for Department of Health review.